General Student Services

 South College does not provide transportation for students.
 The Main Campus is on a Knoxville Area Transit (KAT) bus route and a bus stop is located on campus.
 South College is also part of the KAT College Program system.
 Students can purchase a discounted bus pass at the South College Bookstore at the Main Campus.
 A valid South College Student ID will be required at time of purchase.

 As the safety of students, faculty, staff, and visitors is always a primary consideration, South College strives to have a safe and secure environment for the campus community.
-Off duty officers from the Knoxville Police Department provide security services for the college, thus enhancing the college’s efforts to prevent crime and maintain a safe campus.
+Off duty officers from local police departments or building-owner provided security officers provide security services for the college campuses, thus enhancing the college’s efforts to prevent crime and maintain a safe environment.
 South College maintains a crime log recording all reported crimes.
+The crime log is available for public inspection during regular business hours at the Office of the Vice President of Student Success (Knoxville) or Dean of Academic and Student Services (Asheville, Atlanta, and Knoxville campuses).
 South College will notify the campus community in a timely manner of any criminal action includable in the annual security report that is reported to campus security or local police and that is considered to be a threat to students or employees.
-The college publishes an annual security report that contains information on policies and procedures relating to campus security, crimes and emergencies, drug and alcohol use, preventive measures, campus law enforcement, and access to campus facilities.
-The Clery report meets the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and includes campus crime statistics.
+The college publishes an annual security report that contains information on policies and procedures relating to campus security, crimes and emergencies, drug and alcohol use, preventive measures, campus security, and access to campus facilities.
+The Annual Security and Crime Statistics (Clery) Report meets the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and includes campus crime statistics.